 In the Sistine Chapel, you can see major scenes from the Easter story—the Last Supper and the Resurrection of Christ.
 Since the frescoes are on the Northern and Eastern walls respectively, you will have to pull your eyes away from Michelangelo’s breathtaking ceiling to notice them though—no easy feat.

 To avoid the crowds, skip-the-lines, hear the best stories, and make sure you are seeing all the highlights, I highly recommend taking a tour.
-The Tour Guy offers a small group visit that we’ve enjoyed in the past.
+The Tour Guy and LivTours both offer small group visits that we’ve enjoyed in the past.
 The Privileged Entrance Vatican Tour with Sistine Chapel includes Vatican tickets to skip-the-line and takes you through the main highlights of the museum.
 The most fabulous part is the tour gives you earlier access to the Sistine Chapel…before the masses are allowed in.
 Trust me—it’s worth it to have that precious time without the crowds.
 I’ve had that experience once with the Tour Guy and it was divine; all the other times I’ve seen the Sistine Chapel have been with tons of people crowded in and haven’t been nearly as enjoyable.

 The Privileged Skip-the-Line-Vatican Tour includes: